-In 2019, there was a huge shift in consensus on how vital technology has become to education.
-Educators strongly believe it helps them to do their jobs better, engage students and improve behaviour.
+In 2020, there was an essential dependence on technology to facilitate remote education throughout school closures.
+Educators have seen more than ever how it helps them do their jobs better, engage students and improve behaviour.

 1. Improved information accessibility